Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Payment thresholds and rates vary across different types of National Insurance, so the amount of NI you will pay in a year depends on both how you earn your money, and whether you go over the payment threshold.

-Our tables below show the rates and thresholds for each class of National Insurance for employers, employees, and self-employed people, or request an instant quote for our online accounting services if you need more help.
+Our tables below show the rates and thresholds for each class of National Insurance for employers, employees, and self-employed people.

 Employees pay Class 1 (Primary) National Insurance on money they earn working for an employer.
 It’s worked out as a percentage of their income, and their employer deducts what they owe from their wages before paying them.
 The employer then uses the PAYE system to pay these deductions, known as NI contributions, to HMRC on the employee’s behalf.